(also known as: false division, faulty deduction, division fallacy)

 I heard that the Catholic Church was involved in a sex scandal cover-up.
 Therefore, my 102-year-old Catholic neighbor, who frequently attends Church, is guilty as well!

 Explanation: While it is possible that the 102-year-old granny is guilty for some things, like being way too liberal with her perfume, she would not be guilty in any sex scandals just by her association with the Church alone.
+Granted, it can be argued that Granny’s financial support of the Church makes her morally complicit, but it is clear her “crimes” are in a different category than those behind the cover-ups.

 Exception: When a part of the whole has a property that, by definition, causes the part to take on that property.